-ShopBase dashboard lets you check the visitor actions.
-You can find real-time updates on your sales, orders, traffic, and the average earned revenue.
+The ShopBase dashboard lets you check the actions of your visitors.
+You can find real-time updates on your sales, orders, and the average earned revenue.

 The product report feature is also very handy.
 With this, you can filter the best selling products easily.

 You can add products to your ShopBase store using a CSV file.
 You can also use 3rd party apps like Dropship Connector to upload products.

 ShopBase lets you choose your fulfillment partners.
 It also helps you to track your inventory easily.

 The ShopBase mobile app is a solid utility that helps you to access your dashboard from a mobile device.
 The action in mobile app syncs with the ShopBase backend.
 In other words, you can manage your ShopBase store using the app on your mobile device.

 ShopBase allows you unlimited bandwidth on any of its plans.
 It also offers you a free 256-bit SSL certificate for your store.
 With a 99% uptime guarantee and unlimited bandwidth, you do not have to worry about your server.